Cooperative Formation of Autonomous Vehicles in Mixed Traffic Flow: Beyond Platooning: Modeling Mixed Traffic Systems

 The formation of AVs is characterized by their spatial location in mixed traffic, which is represented as a set variable

 with $i_1,\ldots,i_k$ denoting the spatial indices of AVs.
-Note that $\vert S \vert =k$, where $\vert \cdot \vert$ denotes the cardinality.
+Note that $\vert S \vert =k$, where $\vert \cdot \vert$ denotes the cardinality of a set.
 The position, velocity, and acceleration of vehicle $i$ are denoted as $p_i$, $v_i$ and $a_i$, respectively.
-The spacing of vehicle $i$, \ie, its relative distance from vehicle $i-1$, is defined as $s_i=p_{i-1}-p_i$.
-Then the relative velocity can be expressed as $\dot{s}_i=v_{i-1}-v_i$.
+The spacing of vehicle $i$, \ie, its relative (bumper-to-bumper) distance from vehicle $i-1$, is defined as $s_i=p_{i-1}-p_i$.
+The relative velocity is $\dot{s}_i=v_{i-1}-v_i$.
 The vehicle length is ignored without loss of generality.